William Lederer: Television and film

 The television series Ensign O'Toole, a situation comedy which starred Dean Jones and aired on NBC from 1962 to 1963, was based on All the Ships at Sea and Ensign O'Toole and Me and depicted the misadventures of the crew of the fictional U.S. Navy destroyer USS Appleby in the early 1960s.
-Lederer served as technical consultant for the series.
-He also co-wrote the screenplay of the 1965 feature film McHale's Navy Joins the Air Force.
+Lederer served as technical adviser for the series.

+He co-wrote the screenplay of the 1965 feature film McHale's Navy Joins the Air Force.

 Death

 Lederer died of respiratory failure on December 5, 2009, at the age of 97.